t-z-scott/t-z-scott.github.io/README.md

 ---
 layout: default
-title: Taylor Scott - Home
+title: 404 On the Floor - Home
 permalink: /
 ---

 # 👋 Hi y'all!
-I'm Taylor Scott, and this is my website.
+I'm Purple Paradox, and this is my website.
 Take a look at the pages in the nav bar!

 Note: page is under construction.
 Some links may not work.
 I'm currently creating my custom 404 error page.
 ## Special thanks to...